Laxman Pai: Career

 Soon after completing his studies, Pai started teaching at the Sir J. J. School of Art.
 At the same time, he participated in the activities of the Bombay Progressive Artists' Group, although he did not become its member.
 Pai recalls that once, a nude painting by Francis Newton Souza was objected to by the then Chief Minister of Bombay State, Morarji Desai.
 Due to Pai's association with Souza, he was demoted.
 Pai wrote a letter about it to the Sir J. J. School of Art but was told to drop his accusations against the Director.
 He declined to do so and was expelled as a result.

 Subsequently, he wrote to S. H. Raza who was then in Paris.
 Raza made arrangements for Pai's arrival in Paris.
-Pai went to Paris and studied fresco and etching there.
+Pai moved to Paris in 1951, where he met other Indian painters and studied fresco and etching.
+With their encouragement, he held exhibitions of his paintings in the Rue de Lyon in London and in Paris in 1952.
 He studied at the prestigious École des Beaux-Arts and stayed in Paris for ten years.
 During his stay in Paris, Pai held ten solo exhibitions in the city.

+Pai returned to India in 1953 and staged an exhibition in Delhi, followed by a show in Mumbai in 1954; however, his work did not receive a favourable response in India at the time, and he returned to Paris in 1954.

 He had to his credit more than 110 one-man shows across the globe.
-His solo exhibitions were held at London, Munich, Hanover, Stuttgart, New York City, Bremen, San Francisco, Bangkok, Kuala Lumpur, Singapore, New Delhi, Mumbai, Kolkata, Goa and São Paulo.
+Between 1954 and 1985, his solo exhibitions were held at London, Munich, Hanover, Stuttgart, New York City, Bremen, San Francisco, Bangkok, Kuala Lumpur, Singapore, New Delhi, Mumbai, Kolkata, Goa and São Paulo.
 Pai learnt Rosenthal porcelain art in Germany.
 He also participated in numerous Biennials in Paris, Tokyo, Sao Paulo.

 Returning to India, he took up the post of the principal of the Goa College of Art in 1977 and served the institution until 1987.
 He was instrumental in creating the new college campus in Altinho area of Panaji.